 - Cut eggs in half lengthwise.
 Slip out yolks and mash.

-- Stir in mayonaise, mustard, salt, and pepper.
+- Stir in mayonnaise, mustard, salt, and pepper.

-- Thinly slice the other half for the spiders legs.
-Put four legs on each side.
+- Thinly slice the other half for the spider's legs.
+Place four legs on each side.

 4. Mummy Dogs